What is a brand?

 Where do you begin with branding?

 Head of Marketing at Dobell, Keith White explains, “When branding, in terms of coming up with a tone of voice, colour theme or brand name, it’s important to get the opinions of as many people associated with the business as possible.
-Ask your staff, non-marketing seniors, past and present customers, potential customers, those associated with the business, partners, friends; compiling all of their feedback into one survey, and listen to the results.
+Ask your staff, non-marketing seniors, past and present customers, potential customers, those associated with the business, partners, and friends; compile all of their feedback into one survey, and listen to the results.
 It shouldn’t just be a process led by marketing brains, but listen to those with very different thought processes, such as accountants, lawyers, and anyone that could offer a different perspective on what the brand could be.
 This negates any embarrassing or unreceptive launches once the time comes.

 Think of the future: Will the brand be expanding into new markets, such as drastically new product types or languages.
 It’s important to try and shy away from a brand name that is too restrictive to one product type unless that’s what you are interested in.
 Also, consider what your brand name means in other languages; is it offensive or off-putting, or not applicable in markets that you may look to expand in, in the coming years?
 When we re-branded from MyTuxedo to Dobell in 2015, we were careful to choose a name that means nothing in other languages, and would allow us to produce products away from our niche of menswear, such as sofas, electronics or anything else we could dream of, if the opportunities presented themselves.”

 How Important Is a Logo?